At a Glance

 What is Tetanus (Lockjaw)?

-Tetanus (lockjaw) is a serious disease that causes painful tightening of the muscles, usually all over the body.
+Tetanus (lockjaw) is an infection caused by the bacterium Clostridium tetani (C. tetani).
+Tetanus can cause painful tightening of the muscles, usually all over the body.
 It can lead to "locking" of the jaw so the victim cannot open his mouth or swallow.
 Tetanus leads to death in about 1 in 10 cases.
-For more information from the CDC on Tetanus (lockjaw), click here.

 Tuberculosis